pablo-abc/felte-docs/markdown/docs/en/latest/reporters.md

 yarn add @felte/reporter-cvapi
 ```

-In order to use it, add it to the `reporter` property of Felte's `createForm` configuration object.
+In order to use it, add it to the `extend` property of Felte's `createForm` configuration object.

 ```javascript
 import { createForm } from 'felte';